-- If you receive a S.M.A.R.T. alert, this indicates that your hard disk drive is defective.
-Carry out an immediate data backup, then contact HP Support at www.hp.com/go/vectrasupport to ask for a replacement hard disk drive. - Check that the disk power and data cables are correctly connected (refer to Drive Connectors, on page 46). - Check that the hard disk drive has been unlocked (refer to the Hardware Protection submenu (Security menu group) in the HP Setup program, accessed by pressing F2 at startup).
-There is also an option in the Setup program that lets you disable or enable boot on hard disk drive (refer to the Boot Devices Security submenu (Security menu group) in the Setup program). - Check that the hard disk drive has been detected (refer to the IDE Devices submenu (Advanced menu group) in the Setup program, accessed by pressing F2 at startup). - Check that the on-board Bus IDE is enabled if you are using the integrated IDE controller (refer to the IDE Devices submenu (Advanced menu group) in the Setup program, accessed by pressing F2 at startup).

-If the Hard Disk Activity If the hard disk activity light does not flicker when the PC is accessing Light Does Not Work the hard disk drive:

-- Check that the control panel connector is firmly attached to the system board. - Check that the disk power and data cables are correctly connected.
+If you receive a S.M.A.R.T. alert, this indicates that your hard disk drive is defective.
+Carry out an immediate data backup, then contact HP Support at www.hp.com/go/vectrasupport to ask for a replacement hard disk drive.
+Check that the disk power and data cables are correctly connected (refer to chapter 2 for a desktop PC and chapter 3 for a minitower model) 3 Check that the hard disk drive has been "unlocked" (refer to the "Hardware Protection" submenu (Security menu group) in the HP Setup program, accessed by pressing F2 at startup).
+There is also an option in the Setup program that lets you disable or enable boot on hard disk drive (refer to the "Boot Devices Security" submenu (Security monu group) in the Setup program) 4 Check that the hard disk drive has been detected (refer to the "IDE Devices" submenu (Advanced menu group) in the Setup program, accessed by pressing F2 at startup).
+5 Check that the on-board Bus IDE is enabled if you are using the integrated IDE controller (refer to the "IDE Devices" submenu (Advanced menu group) in the Setup program, accessed by pressing F2 at startup). lf the Hard Disk Activity Light Does If the hard disk activity light does not flicker when the PC is accessing the hard disk drive: Not Work Check that the control panel connector is firmly attached to the backplane.
+Check that the disk power and data cables are correctly connected.
 NOTE If you are using a hard disk drive with a controller board (a SCSI hard disk, for example), the activity light does not flicker when the PC is accessing the hard disk drive.

-If the CD-ROM Drive Has a Problem
+If the CD-ROM or DVD Drive Has a Problem

-CD-ROM Drive Does Not Work
+CD-ROM or DVD Drive Does Not Work

-- 1 Check that all cables (data, power and audio) have been properly connected. - 2 Check that a CD-ROM is inserted in the drive. - 3 Check that the drive's lens is not dirty or damaged. - Verify that the drive is declared in the HP Setup program (Advanced IDE Devices), accessed by pressing F2 at startup. - Verify that the Local Bus IDE Adapter parameter is set to Both, IRQ 14/15 the HP Setup program (Advanced ➡ IDE Devices), accessed by pressing F2 at startup. - 4 If you intend to boot from the CD-ROM drive, verify that: - Start From IDE CD-ROM is enabled in the HP Setup program (Security S Boot Devices Security), accessed by pressing F2 at startup. - ATAPI CD-ROM is placed before Hard Drive in the HP Setup program (Boot +> Boot Device Priority) accessed by pressing F2 at startup. - Removable Media is prioritized after pressing F8 at startup. - 5 For further information refer to the manual supplied with the drive.
+- 1 Check that all cables (data, power and audio) have been properly connected. - 2 Check that a CD-ROM or DVD is inserted in the drive. - 3 Verify that the drive is declared in the HP Setup program (Advanced ↓ IDE Devices), accessed by pressing F2 at startup. - 4 Verify that the Local Bus IDE Adapter parameter is set to Both, IRQ 14/15 the HP Setup program (Advanced ↔ IDE Devices), accessed by pressing F2 at startup. - 5 If you intend to boot from the CD-ROM or DVD drive, verify that: - Start From IDE CD-ROM is enabled in the HP Setup program (Security > Boot Devices Security), accessed by pressing F2 at startup. - ATAPI CD-ROM is placed before Hard Drive in the HP Setup program (Boot \Rightarrow Boot Device Priority) accessed by pressing F2 at startup. - Removable Media is prioritized after pressing F8 at startup. - 6 For further information refer to the manual supplied with the drive.